trilobiet/oapenmemo/MEMO/MEMO-Manager/README.md

 On each run an output file is generated that is stored in the clients web space.
 Clients have access to the generated files via the [MEMO Client Web](../MEMO-Clientweb/README.md).

-MEMO Manager is only available to a central administrator account that provides access to all clients and their tasks.
+MEMO Manager is only available to administrator accounts that provide access to all clients and their tasks.

 MEMO Manager stores all data - clients, tasks, scripts and queries - in the [MEMO database](../Supplements/Diagrams/ERD-MEMO.jpg).